Angel Tree Christmas Assistance

 How can I become an Angel Tree volunteer?

 As you can imagine, it takes hundreds of volunteer hours to make Angel Tree happen.
 From helping shoppers adopt Angels at the mall to sorting bags and helping families on distribution day, volunteers are essential to a successful Angel Tree program.
 To learn more about how individuals, families, groups and businesses can help, visit our Volunteer Page or click the button below to sign up now.

 How can my company or organization adopt Angels?

 Where can I go to adopt an Angel?

-Angel Trees were on display in Castleton Square Mall, on the north side of Indianapolis, and Greenwood Park Mall, on the south side.
+Angel Trees will be on display in Castleton Square Mall, on the north side of Indianapolis, and Greenwood Park Mall, on the south side.
 The dates for our 2018 adoption period will be set soon, so come back here for updates as we get closer to October.
-Shoppers will be able to choose an Angel from a tree from 11 AM to 7 PM each day.
-They were given special Angel Tree bags to be filled with gifts for their Angel.
-Each Angel tag included a child’s age, clothing and shoe sizes, “wants” (like toys or games) and “needs” (like jeans or boots).
-Once filled, the bags could be brought back to the Angel Trees, which were set up just outside the Macy’s mall entrance at both locations.
-Any bags not returned to the mall by 7 PM on Saturday can still be dropped off at The Salvation Army’s Indiana Headquarters at 3100 N. Meridian St or at either The Salvation Army Eagle Creek Corps Community Center or The Salvation Army Fountain Square Corps Community Center no later than Wednesday, December 7.
+Shoppers will be able to choose an Angel from a tree from during designated hours each day.
+They are given special Angel Tree bags to be filled with gifts for their Angel.
+Each Angel tag includes a child’s age, clothing and shoe sizes, “wants” (like toys or games) and “needs” (like jeans or boots).
+Once filled, the bags can be brought back to the Angel Trees, which will be set up just outside the Macy’s mall entrance at both locations.
+Any bags not returned to the mall by 7 PM on the last day of adoptions can still be dropped off at The Salvation Army’s Indiana Headquarters at 6060 Castleway West Drive on Indy’s northeast side until 4 PM the following day.